 We all do it.
 We change the settings we want to change and leave others the way they came — especially if we aren’t sure what they do.
 Unfortunately, your systems have a lot of settings that affect sub-systems in ways you wouldn’t expect.
-Leaving network settings in their default state gives potential intruders a door for which they may already have the key.
-Every setting you change makes things harder for them and makes you safer.
+Leaving network settings in their default state gives potential intruders a door to which they may already have the key.
+Every setting you change makes things more challenging for them and makes you safer.

 Encrypt.
 Encrypt.
 Encrypt.

-Encryption makes it far more difficult for cybercriminals to use any data they successfully intercept, but a lot of encryption protocols have already been broken to the point of obsolescence.
+Encryption makes it far more difficult for cybercriminals to use any data they successfully intercept, but many encryption protocols have already been broken to the point of obsolescence.
 Stay current using these best practices:

 - Disable web-based management (if you aren’t using it)

 - Verify that your certificates are strong and accepted

 - Use the latest SSH whenever possible

 - Establish a VPN